-Our research is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of the NHS England, the Health Department of the Scottish Government, the Welsh Government, DHSSPS Northern Ireland and the Channel Islands to undertake the Mental Health Clinical Outcome Review Programme.
+The Mental Health Clinical Outcome Review Programme is commissioned by the Healthcare Quality Improvement Partnership (HQIP) on behalf of the NHS England, the Health and Social Care Division of the Scottish Government, NHS Wales, the Northern Ireland Department of Health, Social Services and Public Health (DHSSPS) and the State of Jersey to undertake the Mental Health Clinical Outcome Review Programme.

 The reports from our core research programme provide an in-depth analysis of the changing patterns and risk factors behind cases of suicide and homicide by people in contact with mental health services along with cases of sudden unexplained death amongst psychiatric in-patents.

 New Study: in-patient suicide whilst under observation: We are seeking service user and clinicians' views and experience of observation on an in-patient ward to help inform our study of this important issue.
 For more information and to participate click here.

 We have also been commissioned to carry out research projects linked to our core research programme.

 - features of mental health organisations and suicide rates

 - in-patient suicide whilst under observation